kdasync/kdasync.github.io/README.md

-# ponchacc.github.io
+# kdasync.github.io
-This is Ponchanon Chandra's Github for learning
+This is KD Async's Github Page